American bushtit: Breeding

 Female bushtits lay plain white oval eggs in batches of 4-10, but both parents share the responsibility of incubation for 11–13 days.
 The egg is 13.7 mm long and 10 mm wide.
-Once the chicks hatch, both the male and female bushtits coorperate to feed and care for them for 14–18 days.
+Once the chicks hatch, both the male and female bushtits cooperate to feed and care for them for 14–18 days.
 They can raise 1-2 broods a year, and older siblings from the first brood may assist in feeding the next.

 During the breeding season, male and female bushtits form pairs, actively participate in nest-building, and both engage in rearing the young.
 They are aided by other adult males who bring food to the nesting pair's nest.
 Remarkably, during this time, the entire bushtit family sleeps together in their large, hanging nest, unlike most breeding birds where only one adult typically sleeps on the nest at a time.
 After the young birds fledge, they move to sleeping on branches.

 However, bushtits can be sensitive during the breeding process.
 If they are disturbed in the early nesting stages, they may abandon their nesting attempt and potentially seek a different mate.